 • Collaborative Coordination: They act as the hub between teachers, parents, governors, and external professionals to create and adjust personalised support plans.

-• Continuous Improvement: Through data analysis, professional development, and policy review, the SENCo refines approaches to boost outcomes for pupils with SEND.
+• Continuous Improvement: Through data analysis, professional development, and policy review, the SENCo refines approaches to boost outcomes for learners with SEND.

 Identifying special educational needs